 Singapore exports machinery and equipment, chemicals, consumer goods and mineral fuels.

-Do you know any fun, strange or interesting facts about Singapore that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Singapore?
+Share them in the comments below!